trentlarson/endorser-mobile/README.md

 - Got "Unable to deserialize cloned data due to invalid or unsupported version."?
 Delete .yarn & .yarnrc.yml files.

 - Got "No toolchains found in the NDK toolchains folder for ABI with prefix: arm-linux-androideabi"?
 Go to Android Studio -> Preferences -> Appearance & Behavior -> System Settings -> Android SDK -> SDK Tools and downgrade NDK (v 22 worked while v 23 broke).

+- Got "More than one file was found with OS independent path 'lib/armeabi-v7a/libsodium.so'."?
+Hack the node_modules/react-native-sodium/android/build.gradle as shown [here](https://stackoverflow.com/a/56453718).

 - The following means the Simulator is in a "Shutdown" state even though the Simulator is running: